How to Find Abuse Contact Information

 - Explain the situation and why you think it's an abuse case

-- Log file of the attack generated by your firewall, if possible
+- Add the log file of the attack generated by your firewall, if possible

 The RIPE community has an Anti-Abuse Working Group that discusses topics relating to Internet abuse and ways to prevent it.
 If you are interested in abuse topics, you may want to join the Anti-Abuse Working Group .